 - Looking ahead, we believe upstream spending cuts since 2014 will result in 50 to 60 percent lower volumes coming online from new projects in the next three to five years, compared to the 2010–14 average, which should put upward pressure on prices, resulting in “full recovery by 2020.”
-While we expect 2017 deepwater final investment decisions (FIDs) to deliver more than 500,000 b/d by 2022, it says that will not be sufficient to meet demand.
+While we expect 2017 deepwater final investment decisions (FIDs) to deliver more than 500,000 b/d by 2022, that will not be sufficient to meet demand.
 Under our base-case scenario, crude prices may, therefore, escalate to around $70/barrel between 2022 and 2024, after which further rebalancing would bring them down to the $60–$65/barrel range in the longer term.

 OFS market activity